Frequently asked questions on our support platform will be reported and answered here.

 Feel free to ask any help you may need as much as give us any feedbacks on our commercial support platform.

-The server has to be installed on a dedicated machine.
+Yes, the server has to be installed on a dedicated machine.

 You can change this port (if, for instance, you have a firewall on your network blocking these ports).

 If the new port you want to set is lower than 1024, please follow these instructions instead.

 Edit the server.xml settings file located in /etc/tomcat/server.xml

 # systemctl start tomcat

 Wait for tomcat to start (~30 sec to 1 or 2 minutes) test that your server is up and accessible on the new port you defined by entering the following URL in your web browser:

 You may want to setup your server to listen and send data through ports under 1024, such as port 80 or 443 (as these ports are rarely blocked by any firewall).